-- 1. With ignition switch turned off, disconnect tank unit wire at bayonet connector in left rear corner of rear compartment.
+- 1. With ignition switch turned off, disconnect tank unit wire (black, parallel tracers) at connector in luggage compartment.
 Connect the red tester wire to the wire running to dash unit and ground the black tester wire on car. - 2.
 Turn ignition switch on, then move tester arm up and down against stops while dash unit is being observed.
 If wiring is okay, dash unit pointer will move freely from "Empty" to "Full" with movement of tester arm, indicating that the trouble is in tank unit or the short wire leading to it. - 3.
 If, on the test, dash unit reads "Empty" at all times or the reading is noticeably lower than during the test of dash unit, look for a ground in the wiring between dash unit and bayonet connector.
-If dash unit reads above "Full" at all times or if it reads higher at "Empty" and "Full" than readings obtained on dash unit test, look for points of high resistance such as dirty connections, broken wire strands, or open circuit.
+If dash unit reads above "Full" at all times or if its reads higher at "Empty" and "Full' than readings obtained on dash unit test, look for points of high resistance such as dirty connections, broken wire strands, or open circuit.